StefMTP/shopify/Frontend.md

 ## Authentication

 In Shopify, apps that are embedded on Shopify admin do not rely on third party cookies to store sensitive merchant info.
-Instead, it uses session tokens to make requests to the backend.
+Instead, they use session tokens to make requests to the backend.
 The backend uses this token to determine the user's identity.

 Session tokens go hand to hand with OAuth, because the backend still needs to have an API Access Token to make requests to Shopify's APIs.